moranjon/Boop-MessengerApplication/README.md

 User Sends Audio to Other User(s):
 - When trying to send an image, the user will send their audio file

+Show Password:
+- When trying to login, a user can select a checkbox to show password

+Toggle Darkmode/Lightmode:
+- User can select a button to toggle between lightmode and darkmode for all UI

 _Draw the overview use case diagram, and define brief use case description for each use case (Main focus of Sprint 0)_